 The ideal age-in-place shower would be doorless and curbless with a seat inside for resting and a handheld showerhead (and grab bars).
 These changes would improve accessibility, eliminate slip risks, and allow for leisurely bathing.
 A walk-in shower is great for the entire family looks streamlined and attractive, and can be much easier to clean than a traditional shower with a track door.

 Wall-mounted sinks make it easier for someone in a wheelchair to use the sink, counter, and mirror.
 Lever handles are easier to turn on and off than knobs as well.
 Replacing the medicine cabinet with one that has interior lighting can also be helpful for people with visual impairments.

 Many people put off a bathroom remodel because they do not want an institutional-looking bathroom, but options for safer, more comfortable and very attractive bathroom features exist now.
 You do not have to exchange attractiveness for functionality.
 Swapping out a regular toilet for a higher-seated one and adding a few well-placed shower rails can go a long way to making the bathroom much more suited to aging in place.
 Creating better lighting and replacing flat surface floors with textured or slip-resistant tiles are also great ideas.
-If you want to make your bathroom safer and more accessible, call us at Lake Michigan Mechanical.
+If you want to make your bathroom safer and more accessible, call us at Lake Michigan Heating, Cooling, Plumbing.
 We would be glad to discuss your options with you and help you plan for a better future.